GRASS VALLEY:

 Nancy Mintz

-“Ghost Leaves” (more information here) A sculptural installation made of brass, Japanese gampi paper, cordage., composed of numerous individual, translucent elements, which hang side-by-side in a curtain-like array.
+“Ghost Leaves” A sculptural installation made of brass, Japanese gampi paper, cordage., composed of numerous individual, translucent elements, which hang side-by-side in a curtain-like array.
 It intended to be displayed in a way that takes advantage of the passage of light (either natural or artificial) through the work.
 The sculptural elements hang freely, and are mobile if there is any air movement in the space.

 Shelby Via